 Research as much as you can.
 Do not think whether what you are reading is useful — this you will do at later stages.
 Collect facts, statistics, and interesting anecdotes.
 Do not forget to define the terms and leave out acronyms — those may lead to an upsurge of unprompted questions.

 At the end, you should have an outline of 3-4 ideas to support your overarching thesis statement.
 Going beyond that would be simply ineffective: working memory can only contain up to 4 things at a time.
 Now it’s time to connect the dots and omit the redundant.

 Now it’s time to cut most of your research.
-This is difficult and painful, but without this stage your speech will be dull and unnecessary complicated.
-Remember: the facts and stories you choose to include are there to prop your main idea; they are not the centerpiece of attention per se.
+This is difficult and painful, but without this stage your speech will be dull and unnecessarily complicated.
+Remember: the facts and stories you choose to include are there to prop your main idea; they are not the centrepiece of attention per se.

 Statistics can drive your point home.
-Too much statistics can turn your speech into a technical report.
-With human attention span getting shorter every year, this is a dangerous path to follow.
+Too many statistics can turn your speech into a technical report.
+With the human attention span getting shorter every year, this is a dangerous path to follow.

 Practice can help you become more relaxed and confident.
 You will learn to avoid filler words, nervous shaking or awkward gestures.
 What is more, you will train the right emotion, as pathos (the emotional persuasion) is just as important as logos (the evidence) and ethos (the credentials).

-You will also grow more comfortable using the supplementary technology such as a full HD recording or a presentation tool.
+You will also grow more comfortable using supplementary technology such as a Full HD recording or a presentation tool.
 Even if you are the tech-savvy type, sometimes things just don’t work the same way.
-So many public speeches failed because the slides would get jumbled or the mike broken.
+So many speeches failed because the slides would get jumbled or the mike broken.

 Things to Consider

 Every public speech is different and requires an individual approach.
 I would advise you to use the SOAPSTONE abbreviation so that you do not miss anything.
 Let’s go over each letter one by one.